foundry4/job-roles/readme.md

 ---

-We will be adding the job descriptions as they are completed and salary information as soon as we complete our benchmarking for each role.

-Our **squads** are usually built around a lead pair of Squad Manager and Principal Engineer who are responsible for delivering the agreed outcomes for clients and the welfare of their **squad** (supported by the Squad and Engineering Directors).
+Our **squads** are usually built around a lead pair of Delivery Manager and Tech Lead who are responsible for delivering the agreed outcomes for clients and the welfare of their **squad** (supported by the Directors).

 You can read a little about our ways of working here --> https://medium.com/notbinary/ways-of-working-in-progress-5db4656bb753